Integrated development environment: Attitudes across different computing platforms

 or Vim.
 Data Display Debugger is intended to be an advanced graphical front-end for many text-based debugger standard tools.
 Some programmers prefer managing makefiles and their derivatives to the similar code building tools included in a full IDE.
 For example, most contributors to the PostgreSQL database use make and GDB directly to develop new features.
 Even when building PostgreSQL for Microsoft Windows using Visual C++, Perl scripts are used as a replacement for make rather than relying on any IDE features.
 Some Linux IDEs such as Geany attempt to provide a graphical front end to traditional build operations.

 On the various Microsoft Windows platforms, command-line tools for development are seldom used.
 Accordingly, there are many commercial and non-commercial products.
 However, each has a different design commonly creating incompatibilities.
 Most major compiler vendors for Windows still provide free copies of their command-line tools, including Microsoft (Visual C++, Platform SDK, .NET Framework SDK, nmake utility).

 IDEs have always been popular on the Apple Macintosh's classic Mac OS and macOS, dating back to Macintosh Programmer's Workshop, Turbo Pascal, THINK Pascal and THINK C environments of the mid-1980s.
 Currently macOS programmers can choose between native IDEs like Xcode and open-source tools such as Eclipse and Netbeans.
 ActiveState Komodo is a proprietary multilanguage IDE supported on macOS.

-Artificial intelligence

-Some features of IDEs can benefit from advances in AI.

 Online

-A web integrated development environment (Web IDE), also known as an Online IDE or Cloud IDE, is a browser based IDE that allows for software development or web development.
-A web IDE can be accessed from a web browser allowing for a portable work environment.
-A web IDE does not usually contain all of the same features as a traditional, or desktop, IDE, although all of the basic IDE features, such as syntax highlighting, are typically present.
+An online integrated development environment, also known as a web IDE or cloud IDE, is a browser based IDE that allows for software development or web development.
+An online IDE can be accessed from a web browser, allowing for a portable work environment.
+An online IDE does not usually contain all of the same features as a traditional or desktop IDE although all of the basic IDE features, such as syntax highlighting, are typically present.

+A Mobile-Based Integrated Development Environment (IDE) is a software application that provides a comprehensive suite of tools for software development on mobile platforms.
+Unlike traditional desktop IDEs, mobile-based IDEs are designed to run on smartphones and tablets, allowing developers to write, debug, and deploy code directly from their mobile devices.